chamathpali/face-recognition-choreo/README.md

 ## 🚧 Under development 🚧

-Verify if the user is recognised based on a ID photo/profile photo using Python [Deep Face](https://github.com/serengil/deepface)
+Verify if the user is recognised based on a ID photo/profile photo using NodeJS

 ![choreo drawio](https://github.com/chamathpali/face-recognition-choreo/assets/5123109/f1a63a23-ce17-400a-a344-706c85bdfeca)